kevc528/aangs-stocks/README.md

 Go to the repository's root directory.

-Replace PENNKEY occurrences in manual-web-app-values.yaml with your own PENNKEY
+Replace PENNKEY occurrences in manual-web-app-values.yaml with your own PENNKEY.
+Additionally, make sure to fill out email credentials and choose a JWT secret in the environment section.

 Run the postgres database with
 `helm upgrade --install db ./helm-db/`